samiho03/Web-App-for-Jewelry-Shop/README.md

 - **About Us**: Learn more about the jewelry shop's history and mission.
 - **Terms & Conditions**: Understand the policies governing purchases and usage.

-*UI Placeholder: Insert screenshots of the About Us and Terms & Conditions pages here.*

 ---